 The refugees we provide laptops for are known to and supported by Refugee Support Network, which is a 10-year old charity registered in England & Wales under charity number 1132509.

 Screen Share exists thanks to catalytic funding from the The Blue Thread Big Ideas Fund, which supports young people to develop socially positive, mission-driven tikkun olam projects (improving the world) inspired by Jewish values and aimed at creating change in the world.
-As we continue to grow from an idea to a project to an operation which people are willing to invest in, we will explore the opportunity to become a registered charity ourselves.
+As we continue to grow from an idea to a project to an operation in which people are willing to invest, we will explore the opportunity to become a registered charity ourselves.

-Do you accept ipads?
+Do you accept iPads?